Soundbytes/theme_supermint/docs/source/03a-theme-options.rst

 -----

 Autonav
 -------
     Options for the Built-in "Autonav" block

+.. index:: Fonts; Awesome

 **Icon class on left of each navigation title**
-    Pick an icon from the FontAwesome Librairy.
+    Pick an icon from the `Font Awesome <https://fontawesome.com/icon>`_ Library.
 This icon will be used throught all autonav template.

 * type : ``awesome``
 * default : ``-``